Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it reports the current bisect session state, listing specific fields (status, candidate set, enabled nodes, culprit).
-This distinguishes it from action-oriented siblings like bisect_bad or bisect_good.
+The description clearly states it reports the current bisect session state with specific output fields (status, candidates, enabled nodes, culprit).
+It distinguishes from sibling tools like bisect_start, bisect_good, etc., which are action-oriented.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.